-The Published Dictionary is an initially empty SymbolDictionary in each user's symbol list.
+The Published Dictionary is an initially empty dictionary referred to by your UserProfile.
 You can use the Published dictionary to "publish" application objects to all users - for example, symbols that most users might need to access.
+The Published Dictionary is not used by GemStone classes; rather, it is available for application use.